Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-42-big-questions.md

 Julian blinked at her, then at the ears, then finally gave up and shrugged. "...Yes ma’am," he muttered, and seated them in his hair.

-"Hmm… they’ll never stay on," Allison pointed out.
+"Hmm... they’ll never stay on," Allison pointed out.
 His hair was too thick and wild for anything to sit properly.
 That didn’t seem to matter to Xiù, whose face was a picture of grinning delight.

-"That’s okay…" Xiù brushed past her, took Julian’s hand and directed him through the door.
+"That’s okay..."
+Xiù brushed past her, took Julian’s hand and directed him through the door.
 "He’s been a good boy."

 As it turned out, he *did* have some energy in him after all.